CoveAS/bring-fraktguiden-for-woocommerce/README.md

 See src/readme.txt

-## Hacking
+## Building

-Make sure you have and npm installed.

-Run `npm install` in the project root.

-### Build targets
+Before building the project, verify that you have NPM (Node Package Manager) installed

 Run `node build` with one of the following targets:

 `release`

-Creates a zip.
-See the created release folder.
+- Creates a zip file for distribution

 `clean`

-Removes the release and tmp folder.
+- Cleans the project